What Is Physiatry?

 - Mental health care to help you cope with a condition and respond to treatment

-- Alternative therapies like medical acupuncture
+- Alternative therapies such as medical acupuncture

-Physiatrists may also offer in-office injections including:
+Physiatrists may also offer in-office injections, including:

 A physiatrist is a medical doctor who specializes in pain management and rehabilitation.
 They treat problems of the bones, muscles, joints, brain, and nervous system.
 These could range from back pain to cancer to multiple sclerosis.
 Physiatrists prescribe medicine, design physical therapy programs, and perform other procedures such as spine injections.
 The goal is to treat the whole person.